misener/GRTTWaK-website/support.md

 ***

 [^tickets]: Don't worry.
 We'll always have general admission tickets and reader spots available to everyone (patron or not), first-come, first-served.
-Patronage doesn't guarantee anyone a live event ticket, but it does give supporters of the show first dibs on a small block of audience tickets.